UWMadisonUcomm/uw-ui-toolkit/README.md

 ## A work in progress

-We’re releasing this project into the wild early.
+We're releasing this project into the wild early.
 As we go, look for more examples, more layout and designs and more documentation.

 And please [let us know what you think](mailto:webteam@uc.wisc.edu).